cybermaggedon/gnucash-uk-vat/README.md

 https://developer.service.hmrc.gov.uk/api-documentation/docs/using-the-hub

 You click 'Get production credentials' and enter details about the application.
-I call this application `gnucash-uk-vat`.
+I call this application `gnucash-uk-vat`, you should call it something different.
 When you apply for credentials, HMRC will contact you to fill in an application.
-You could mention that the application has already been approved for production credentials, and the application headers verified by testing on the sandbox under the application identifier `d865cdd5-2aae-4630-9d2a-7c26ad797b2e`.

 Once you have credentials, you should put them in the `config.json` file in the `application` section placeholders.